Fine-Context Shadow Detection using Shadow Removal: Discussion

-We conduct an ablation study to show the importance of each individual component in our proposed method.
+\textbf{Ablation Study:} We conduct an ablation study to show the importance of each individual component in our proposed method.
 We start with just using the backbone features (BB) for shadow detection.
 Then, we add the CCD block and the FCD block separately and conduct experiments.
 Then we use both blocks together and use the fusion block to fuse the features learned by CCD and FCD.
 This configuration corresponds to FCSD-Net.
 We then add the U-Net based restoration network and directly fuse the feature maps to FCSD-Net.
 Then, we add the CFL block to specifically learn shadow features to be forwarded from the restoration network to the detection network.
 This configuration corresponds to R2D.
 The results corresponding to these experiments are shown in Table \ref{abl} and Figure \ref{ablres}.

-Also, to show the adaptability of R2D, we conduct an experiment where we use R2D for DSDNet.
+\textbf{Using R2D with other networks:} Also, to show the adaptability of R2D, we conduct an experiment where we use R2D for DSDNet.
 The results can be seen in Table \ref{ablr2d}.
 It can be observed that we get an improvement of 5.90 \% while using R2D learning strategy to train DSDNet when compared to training it normally.
-More ablation studies can be found in the supplementary material.